-In this tutorial, we will explain how to use the
+In this article, we will explain how to use the

 locate (locate command not found)

-Depending on the distribution and on how the system was provisioned the locate package may or may not be pre-installed on your Linux system.
+Depending on the distribution and how the system was provisioned, the locate package may or may not be pre-installed on your Linux system.

 To check whether the

-locate utility is installed on your system, open up your terminal, type
+locate utility is installed, open up your terminal, type

 locate command not found.